Azure/azure-sdk-for-java/sdk/appconfiguration/azure-spring-cloud-feature-management/README.md

       color: "#DDD"
 ```

 A Dynamic Feature has two main parts, the assigner and a list of variants.
-The assigner in this case `feature-management.DiscountBanner.assigner` which is pointing the `TargetingEvaluator` `Microsoft.Targeting` that will evaluate the list of variants and choose which configuration-reference will be used.
+The assigner used by a dynamic feature is specified by the `feature-management.DiscountBanner.assigner` property.
+In this example `Microsoft.Targeting` is specified which means that the `TargetingEvaluator` will be used. `TargetingEvaluator` will evaluate the list of variants and choose which configuration-reference will be used.
 Each variant has: a name, configuration-reference, and assignment-parameters.
 One of the listed variants needs to be configured as the default variant for the feature.
-The name field is meta data to reference the variant and just needs to be unique.
-The configuration-reference is a reference to the configurations defined under `feature-variant` in the configuration file. **Note:** the colon notation is required when denoting parts of the configuration.
+The name field is unique identifier for the variant.
+The configuration-reference is a reference to the configurations defined under `feature-variant` in the configuration file.

+**Note:** the colon notation is required when denoting parts of the configuration.
 If it is needed multiple colons can be used to reference sub configurations. i.e. `DiscountBanner:Big:size` would return the `Integer` 400.

 The assignment-parameters takes in a `Map` which contains the evaluation criteria.
 This enables custom assigners to be created.
-In the case of `Microsoft.Targeting` it contains the `Audience` object.
+In the case of `Microsoft.Targeting` it contains the [Audience](./src/main/java/com/azure/spring/cloud/feature/manager/targeting/Audience.java) object.

 #### Targeting Evaluator

-`TargetingEvaluator` is a built-in assigner, which can be enabled by creating the `Microsoft.Targeting` Bean.
+`TargetingEvaluator` is a provided class, which can be enabled by creating the `Microsoft.Targeting` Bean.

 ```java
 @Bean(name = "Microsoft.Targeting")